 Sometimes, there is no apparent cause.
 In this case, a doctor will diagnose primary hypertension.

 Consuming a low fat diet, maintaining a moderate weight, reducing alcohol consumption, stopping smoking tobacco, will help lower the risk of high blood pressure.

 Treatment will depend on several factors, including how high the blood pressure is and the risk of cardiovascular disease or a stroke.

 The doctor will recommend different treatments as blood pressure increases.
 For slightly high blood pressure, they may suggest making lifestyle changes and monitoring the blood pressure.

 Angiotensin converting enzyme (ACE) inhibitors block the actions of some hormones that regulate blood pressure, such as angiotensin II.
-Angiotensin II causes the arteries to constrict and increases blood volume, resulting in increased blood pressure.
+Angiotensin II causes the arteries to constrict and increases blood volume, increasing blood pressure.

 ACE inhibitors can reduce the blood supply to the kidneys, making them less effective.
-As a result, it is necessary for people taking ACE inhibitors to have regular blood tests.
+As a result, people taking them need to undergo regular blood tests.

-- have a condition that affects the blood supply to the kidneys
+Additionally, individuals should not use ACE inhibitors if they are pregnant or have a condition that affects the blood supply to the kidneys.